 Throughout history there have been a handful of Popes who, in one way or another, have either been bad or lukewarm.
 There have also been periods where the Church did not show Jesus' love for the Jewish people, our older brothers in the faith.
 Sometimes Church history has been marked by severe anti-Semitism and even violence.

 I don't, however, think that 1933-1945 was one of those periods.
-Although Pope Pius XII was a reserved and measured man, a diplomat, and a man of prudence and prayer, I think it is a big mistake to paint him as passive, or to smother him with the cloak of silent anti-Semitism.
+Although Pope Pius XII was a reserved and measured man, a diplomat, and a man of prudence and prayer, It is a big mistake to paint him as passive, or to smother him with the cloak of silent anti-Semitism.

 During World War II, the Vatican was one of the few places on the continent where the Jewish people had any allies.
 Pope Pius XII hid Jews under his roof at the Vatican and Castle Gandolf.
 The strategy included refuge in numerous seminaries and convents, baptism certificates (see explanation below), and many other tactics that resulted in up to 860,000 saved Jews (according to Pinchas Lipade, Israeli consul in Italy).
 Even if it was half that number, it would be more than Schindler.

 Any time Pius tried to speak out against Hitler directly, there were quick repercussions, deaths and increased oppression for both Jews and Catholics.
 Shrill and frothy words, lightning bolts and excommunications from the Pope during those years would have resulted in millions more deaths.
 Pope Pius XII was a prayerful, strategic man who was a diplomatic genius.
 He made an incredible difference to Catholics and Jews whose lives were hanging in the balance as he navigated the Church safely through the most dangerous time of its existence since the early centuries of oppression under the Romans.